Ranked Guide · 2026

 Verdict

 Counterintuitive but effective.
-Remodelers who display honest price ranges see 30–50% fewer leads but 2–3× higher quote-to-close rates.
-Net effect is a cleaner pipeline and higher revenue.
+Remodelers who explain project scope clearly may see fewer casual leads, but the conversations that remain are better qualified.
+Net effect is a cleaner pipeline and stronger quote-to-close rates.

 #3